no-name-found-here/Gentoo-DWL-laptop/README.md

 exec /usr/libexec/polkit-gnome-authentication-agent-1
 ```

+## Patches
+DWL, by default, is very spartan.
+But its functionalities can be extended with the patches from https://codeberg.org/dwl/dwl-patches.
+I only applied the following patches:
+* gaps.patch from https://codeberg.org/dwl/dwl-patches/src/branch/main/patches/gaps because I prefer small gaps between windows.
+* focusdir.patch from https://codeberg.org/dwl/dwl-patches/src/branch/main/patches/focusdir because I was used to that from i3.
+* ipc.patch from https://codeberg.org/dwl/dwl-patches/src/branch/main/patches/ipc because this provides an ipc for wayland clients to get and set DWL state.
+The ipc is intended for status bars like Waybar like I'm using.

+## How to patch
+From the ~/.local/src/dwl folder, enter the command: patch -p1 < /path/to/filename.patch.
+Then make and finally sudo make install clean.
+Login in DWL again to see the changes.
+You can check beforehand with patch -p1 --dry-run < /path/to/filename.patch.

+## DWL config modifications
+DWL's configuration can be adapted by changing config.h and config.mk files in the ~/.local/src/dwl folder.
+Modifying the C-code can be challenging to begin with.
+My changes and all keybinds are included in dotfiles.tar.

 ## config.h
 As you might know DWL is configured through modifying the config.h file and recompîling DWL's source code.
 The following modifications were made.
 This is a snippet of my config.h.
 Keep in mind that I'm using a Belgian AZERTY keyboard.
 ```